Asynchronous Reconfiguration with Byzantine Failures: Max Register

 If $C = D$, then $u \ge v$ by Lemma~\ref{lem:dmr-atomicity-in-one-config}.

-The case when $D \sqsubset C$ is impossible due to the use of forward-secure signatures Correct replicas do not answer user requests in a configuration until this configuration is installed (\lstlineref{dmr-replica}{upon-get-wait}).
-Therefore, $C$ had to be installed before $p$ completed its request.
-By Lemma~\ref{lem:dmr-key-update} (Key Update) and by the use of forward-secure signatures in $\fSet(...)$, this would mean that $q$ would not be able to complete its request in $D$.
+\needsrev{ Suppose, for contradiction, that $D \sqsubset C$.
+Since correct replicas do not reply to user requests in a configuration until this configuration is installed (\lstlineref{dmr-replica}{upon-get-wait}), configuration $C$ had to be installed before $p$ completed its request.
+By Lemma~\ref{lem:dmr-key-update} (Key Update), this would mean that $q$ would not be able to complete $\fSet(\ldots)$ in $D$---a contradiction.}

-Finally, let us consider the case when $C \sqsubset D$.
-In this case, by Lemma~\ref{lem:dmr-state-transfer-correctness}, the quorum intersection property, and the use of forward-secure signatures in $\fSet(...)$, $q$ received $v$ or a greater value from at least one correct replica during the execution of $\fGet()$.
+\needsrev{The remaining case is when $C \sqsubset D$.} In this case, by Lemma~\ref{lem:dmr-state-transfer-correctness}, the quorum intersection property, and the use of forward-secure signatures in $\fSet(\ldots)$, $q$ received $v$ or a greater value from at least one correct replica during the execution of $\fGet()$.
 Therefore, in this case $u$ is also greater than or equal to $v$. \end{proof}

 \begin{theorem}[{\DMR} safety] Our implementation satisfies the safety properties of {\DMR}: {\pMRValidity}, {\pMRAtomicity}, and {\pDynamicValidity}. \end{theorem} \begin{proof} {\pMRValidity} follows directly from the implementation: correct clients only return verifiable input values from $\fGet()$ (\lstlineref{dmr-client}{get-end}). {\pMRAtomicity} follows directly from Theorem~\ref{the:dmr-atomicity}. {\pDynamicValidity} follows from Theorem~\ref{the:dmr-dynamic-validity}. \end{proof}